excellalabs/game-dev-group/references/engines/Unreal/v5.0/Study_Notes.md

     * you can add actors to the project with the icon that looks like a cube with a plus sign
     * inside the top of the viewport you see buttons that look like a cursor, four arrow connected at their tails in the middle pointing outward, two curved arrows chasing each other's tails and a dot with an arrow pointing out of it.
 These are the grab, transform, rotate, scale controls and when you click them you get different tools on your selected actor. the hotkeys for these are useful because you use them all the time and they are the q, w, e, and r keys (sorry if you are a dvorak person, sure you can remap)

+### Ejecting and looking at the player
+* you can do this with f8 while the game is playing in your main viewport, it allows you to fly around your level scene and also select game objects and view them in the outliner.
+* using this trick, you can view the default pawn object which will be where you were looking from when you ejected (this is in FPS view, if you are doing a third person POV then you would have some avatar for your player there).
+* Just like in unity, there is a player start actor in the outline and what unreal does is spawn the default player actor dynamically into this location when the game starts up.
+*

+### Data Types
+    * pretty straightforward if you already know how to program
+    * Basic data types to know about are integers, floats, strings, bools
+    * objects and structs are there to group primitive data types together along with their behavior
+    * some structs that you see as Unity primitives, Vector, Rotator, and Transforms
+    * typical objects you would see would be actors and components

 ## Progremming With Blueprints Basics

 * best way to start for this is to create a new project and select blueprints as the type instead of C++